sousse-love/website/content/post/chameleon-bsides/index.md

     };
 ```

-We can see that our example also uses DES using CBC mode of operation, we also see that DES is passed as the last 8 bytes (with byte of parity) of the array.
+We can see that our example also uses DES using CBC mode of operation, we also see that the DES key is passed as the last 8 bytes (with byte of parity) of the array.

-Ok so the bread and butter of this problem is knowing how mersenne twister works.
+Ok so the bread and butter of this problem is knowing how the mersenne twister works.

 #### Reversing mersenne_twister